 New research has shown that dugong calves have made a comeback on the reef.

-The population was virtually wiped out after Cyclone Yasi in 2011, which damaged seagrass grown, their main source of food.
+The population was virtually wiped out after Cyclone Yasi in 2011, which damaged seagrass growth, their main source of food.
 However, recent aerial surveys have shown that they have made a comeback and are now doing well on the reef.

 Coral gardening is on the horizon in the Whitsundays.
 The initiative has been put forward as a solution to help inshore reefs recover that have been damaged by cyclones that have disrupted the Whitsundays.
 Inshore reefs often bear the brunt of waves and unpredictable tides that accompany such weather patterns.